ad34/FizzBuzz-keras/README.md

 I get 92% accuracy : not that bad ;)

-I finally manage to get 100% using the SReLU activation layer from Keras
+I finally managed to get 100% accuracy using the SReLU activation layer from Keras